 - always use the brightest light possible to increase the range of visibility

-- strong, durable gloves to protect against spines
+- solid and durable gloves to protect against spines

 - mesh bag to put the lobster inside

-- look for antennae sticking out of rocks and crevises
+- look for antennae sticking out of rocks and crevices

 - chum with bait or cat food

-- please pick up the lobster from its midsection as the tail is extremely powerful
+- please pick up the lobster from its midsection as the tail is mighty

 - bag the lobster tail first; this way, it will swim into the bag rather than out